King Vuniyayawa: Hull F.C. (loan)

 On 18 July 2024 it was reported that he had signed for Hull F.C. in the Super League on loan for the remainder of the 2024 season.

 Featherstone Rovers

 On 6 December 2024 it was reported that he had signed for Featherstone Rovers in the RFL Championship.

+Newcastle Thunder

+On 30 December 2025 it was reported that he had signed for Newcastle Thunder in the RFL Championship for the 2026 season.